harikt/aurav2book/manuscript/introduction.md

 }
 ```

-The `modifyWebRouter()` get the shared router service and added a route
+The `modifyWebRouter()` gets the shared router service and adds a route
 named `hello` which points to `/` .
 So any request to `http://localhost:8000`
 is satisfied by route named `hello`.